| | |

 • Stuffed Potatoes: Split hot baked potatoes open and top them with a generous scoop of sloppy Joe mixture.

-• Refrigerate leftovers in airtight container and enjoy within 3 to 4 days.
+Refrigerate: Store leftover sloppy Joe mixture in an airtight container for 3 to 4 days.

-• To freeze, transfer the cooled mixture to freezer bags or containers.
-Label with the name and date and freeze for up to 6 months.
+Freeze: Cool the mixture, then transfer to freezer bags or containers.
+Label and freeze for up to 6 months.

 Turkey Sloppy Joes